Contrastive Explanations for Argumentation-Based Conclusions: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this paper we have studied contrastive explanations for conclusions of arguments in formal argumentation.
-For this we have employed a basic framework for explanations introduced in~\cite{BorgB20basic} that can be applied on top of an AF as introduced in~\cite{Dung95} and which allows for explanations of both accepted and non-accepted arguments.
-The result is a general approach to derive contrastive explanations from AFs generated from an abstract setting.
+The objective of this paper was to provide a strong formal basis for argument-based contrastive explanations.
+To this end we have employed a basic framework for explanations introduced in~\cite{BorgB20basic} that can be applied on top of an AF as introduced in~\cite{Dung95} and which allows for a variety of explanations of both accepted and non-accepted arguments.
+We defined contrastive explanations as one explanation highlighting the common elements for the acceptance [resp.\ non-acceptance] of the fact and the non-acceptance [resp.\ acceptance] of the foil.
 In Section~\ref{sec:Structured} we have refined these explanations such that these can also be applied to an ASPIC$^+$-setting~\cite{Prakken10}.
-Finally, we have discussed an example of how these explanations can be applied in the argumentation-based systems employed by the Dutch National Police.
+Due to the generality of our approach, a user can fill in a variety of requirements (e.g., on the acceptability and (in)compatibility of fact and foil, or which approach to structured argumentation is chosen).
+The result is a general approach to derive contrastive explanations from AFs generated from an abstract or structured setting.
+Throughout the paper, we have illustrated the usefulness of our explanations in a real-life application with an example for an argumentation-based system employed by the Netherlands Police.
 To the best of our knowledge this is the first investigation into contrastive local explanations for conclusions derived from both abstract and structured argumentation.

 One of the challenges in the literature on contrastive explanations for conclusions derived by some AI system is that the foil is not always explicit.
 Since an AF comes with a clear notion of conflict (i.e., the attack relation between the arguments of the framework), we were able to introduce a way to find the foil of an argument or formula when it is not provided explicitly.
 This gives the use of argumentation to explain decisions an advantage over other approaches to AI that do not have such a notion of conflict.